hungtruong/Audubon/readme.md

 ```

 Currently, the script saves the image to /tmp but it should really support an output file as an optional argument.

-Let me know if you think this is cool.